Karenvn/bold-barcode-checking/README.md

 3. querying BOLD for public barcode matches and BIN assignments
 4. retrieving BIN-level distance and nearest-neighbour metadata when available

-The project is CLI-first, so a notebook is not required.

 ## Requirements